seclusioner/FFT_example/README.md

 This repository serves as an example for [Yuyu378's FFTpack](https://github.com/Yuyu378/FFTpack).
 I have simplified the header and made some code modifications.
 You can extend this library to suit your specific application.

+## Instructions
+To get started, you can clone this repository and run the `main.c` file in your preferred IDE.
+If you are using VSCode as your IDE, the workspace folder (root) will generate a `tasks.json` file.
+In this file, you'll need to change "&{file}" to "${fileDirname}\\*.c" to ensure proper execution.

 ## Content
 - Complex Fundamental Operations
 - FFT (for any Length)